exteon/uri-mapper/README.md

 In short, while `exteon/uri-mapper` abstracts the complexity of mapping resources, it is smart to keep that complexity small in the first place, to minimize performance impact.

+### Priming

+To optimize performance, `UriMapper` uses a system of lookup data structures and relation caches.
+This lookup/caching system is invalidated on any call to `UriMapper::addRoot()` or `UriMapper::addJoin()` and re-primed on the next mapping call.
+The process of priming the mapper is performance-intensive so for best performance, add all `Root`s and `Join`s in one batch at the initialisation of your application, so that you don't generate too many mapper primes.

+You can also use `UriMapper::prime()` to explicitly reprime `UriMapper` when your initialisation is done.
+This is not mandatory, it can just help you when doing performance profiling to separate the priming effort, otherwise the prime will be done implicitly and absorbed into the next mapping call (i.e.
+`UriMapper::mapUri()`).
+It can also help with validating the mapping structure, as some validation exceptions can be thrown in the priming phase, you might want to explicitly catch them if you are implementing a dynamic mapping scheme that can be invalid.